gonengazit/md4conf/README.md

 Ensure that `mermaid-cli` is set up, refer to *Installation* for instructions.

+### Local output

+*md2conf* supports local output, in which the tool doesn't communicate with the Confluence REST API.
+Instead, it reads a single Markdown file or a directory of Markdown files, and writes Confluence Storage Format (`*.csf`) output for each document.
+(Confluence Storage Format is a derivative of XHTML with Confluence-specific tags for complex elements such as images with captions, code blocks, info panels, collapsed sections, etc.) You can push the generated output to Confluence by invoking the API (e.g. with `curl`).

 ### Running the tool

 You execute the command-line tool `md2conf` to synchronize the Markdown file with Confluence: